Zero-dimensional extensions of amenable group actions: Principal and faithful extensions of amenable group actions

 \subsection{Constructing the extension}

 Similarly as in the proof of Theorem 3.1 of \cite{DH2}, we need to establish the existence and certain properties of an action disjoint from an invariant measure.
-We thank Benjamin Weiss for supplying the crucial ideas:
+The author thanks Benjamin Weiss for supplying the crucial ideas:

 \begin{lem} Let $(X,\Theta^{(X)},\mu)$ be a measurable dynamical system with free actions of an amenable group $G$.
 There exists an ergodic action $\Theta^{(I)}_\mu$ of $G$ on $I=[0,1]$, such that the measurable dynamical systems $(I,\Theta^{(I)}_\mu,\lambda)$ and $(X,\Theta^{(X)},\mu)$ are disjoint, where $\lambda$ is the Lebesgue measure on $I$. \end{lem} \begin{proof}If $\Theta^{(X)}$ has entropy zero (for $\mu$), then any Bernoulli action is disjoint from it.
 Otherwise we can apply theorem 21 of \cite{FW}, which states that the set of actions disjoint with a given action is a $G_\delta$.
 Since this set is an equivalence class of the isomorphism relation, it is dense if it is nonempty.
 By the proposition preceding that theorem, the set of actions of entropy zero is a dense $G_\delta$.
 Let $\Theta^{(X)}_P$ be the Pinkser factor of $\Theta^{(X)}$.
 This factor has entropy zero, so there is an action disjoint from it (any Bernoulli action), therefore the set of actions disjoint from $\Theta^{(X)}_P$, as well as the set of zero entropy actions, are dense $G_\delta$ sets.
 The set of ergodic actions of $G$ on the interval is also a dense $G_\delta$ (see \cite{GK}), so there exists an ergodic, zero-entropy action $\Theta^{(I)}_\mu$ that is disjoint from $\Theta^{(X)}_P$.
 The actions $\Theta^{(X)}$ and $\Theta^{(X)}_P\times \Theta^{(I)}_\mu$ are both extensions of $\Theta^{(X)}_P$, where the former is relatively c.p.e, and the latter is a relatively zero entropy extension.
 By theorem 1 of \cite{GTW}, the actions $\Theta^{(X)}$ and $\Theta^{(X)}_P \times \Theta^{(I)}_\mu$ are relatively disjoint over $\Theta^{(X)}_P$, but that implies that $\Theta^{(X)}$ and $\Theta^{(I)}_\mu$ are also disjoint. \end{proof}